KeyanSong/431-2018/slides/class24/README.md

     3. If this is about "your data" **send the data** set(s) that your R Markdown calls.
 If this is about the class survey data, we have that.
 But we (431-help) don't have your data.
     4. Please don't wait until you've been struggling with a problem so long that you feel frustrated or feel the need to tell us how long that's been to garner our sympathy.
 Struggle for 15 minutes with the demonstration files, then Google or search the course notes for at most another 15 minutes, then email us, is a reasonable workflow.
 Coding is hard enough with help.
     5. **Don't wait** until the last day.
 If you need instant help, we can rarely provide that, and never when you need it most, as it turns out.
 Somehow, the world will conspire to guarantee that we are  unavailable at the exact moment when you need an incredibly fast response.
 So don't need one.
 I warn you that I am unavailable on the evenings of Mon 12-10 and Tue 12-11.

-## Today's Main Example

-Today's main example uses a new data set I've built including information from several parts of the [NHANES National Youth Fitness Survey](https://www.cdc.gov/nchs/nnyfs/index.htm), which was conducted in 2012.
-Back in Part A, we studied a different data set from the same source, and the data are also discussed in [Chapter 7 of the Course Notes](https://thomaselove.github.io/2018-431-book/NYFS-Study.html).

 ## Highlights from *The Signal and the Noise*